Financial framework conditions

 Higher/lower revenue development

 2010: To cover the lower revenue, grid tariffs were increased in 2010 compared with 2009.
-Moreover, congestion revenues were higher in 2010 than assumed for a normal year.
+Moreover, congestion revenues were higher than assumed for a normal year.
 In total, this resulted in a higher revenue of NOK 2 187 million.

 2011: Due to the accumulated higher revenue at the end of 2010 of NOK 1 554 million, somewhat lower tariffs were stipulated for 2011.
-Congestion revenues were however higher than expected in 2011, and the higher revenue totalled NOK 1 064 million.
+Congestion revenues were also higher than expected in 2011, and the higher revenue totalled NOK 1 064 million.
 Accumulated higher revenue including interest was NOK 2 617 million at the end of 2011.

 Repayment of higher revenue

-Investments influences revenues and balance sheet
+The investment level affects revenues and the balance sheet